francotel/francotel/README.md

 From very early on in my life, I started to fall in love with technology.
 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.</p>

 <p align="left">
-- 👨🏽‍💻 I’m currently working on [Globant](https://www.globant.com) as **Sr. DevOps Engineer**<br>
+- 👨🏽‍💻 I’m currently working on [Orion Global](https://orion.global) as Sr. DevOps Engineer<br>
-- 🌱 I’m currently learning multi cloud plataform and security pipelines;<br>
+- 🌱 I’m currently learning multi cloud plataform and security pipelines<br>
-- 🔭 I’m looking to collaborate on any open source project🤝;<br>
+- 🔭 I’m looking to collaborate on any open source project🤝<br>
-- 💬 Ask me about anything especially about tech, movies, series I am happy to help;<br>
+- 💬 Ask me about anything especially about tech, movies, series I am happy to help<br>
 </p>

 <!-- ##### 👨‍💻 Some of the projects I have worked recently